 Under the leadership of Garry Ho, MD, Fellowship Director, the program offers a competitive fellowship experience in Sports Medicine.
-The program draws on experiences with local orthopaedists, local professional, college and high school sports teams, and academic work with the medical school of Uniformed Services University to provide intensive training in musculoskeletal medicine.
+The program draws on experiences with local orthopedists, local professional, college and high school sports teams, and academic work with the medical school of Uniformed Services University to provide intensive training in musculoskeletal medicine.

 The program accepts 2 fellows per year for a 1 year training program.
 The curriculum includes 3-4 days of sports clinic under the supervision of a fellowship trained attending and 1-2 half days of continuity clinic.
 Fellows spend 2 days with several local orthopedic groups for both an outpatient and operative experience.
 This includes general orthopedics and fracture management and orthopedic sports medicine, spine, foot and ankle, hand and upper extremity, physiatry and orthopedic oncology.
 For academics and research the fellowship enjoys an ongoing relationship with a well established military sports Fellowship at the Uniformed Services Medical School at Bethesda, Maryland.
 Fellows participate in an intensive didactic program with 2 hours of lecture, orthopaedic grand rounds, faculty development and work with the Human Performance Lab on a weekly basis.
-Additional experiences include training and ongoing experience with Musculoskeletal Ultrasound for diagnostics and guided injections, Platelet Rich Plasma (PRP) Therapy for tendinopathies, Exercise Stress Testing and Orthopaedic Tumor Clinic.
+Additional experiences include training and ongoing experience with Musculoskeletal Ultrasound for diagnostics and guided injections, Platelet Rich Plasma (PRP) and other orthobiologic therapies, Exercise Stress Testing and Orthopaedic Tumor Clinic.

 The fellows are additionally actively involved in the planning and execution of coverage for the Marine Corps Marathon, Army 10-Miler, Reston Triathlon and several Special Olympic events.